-Interior Roadways in DU3 South will typically be dark and only lighted at intersections.
+Interior Roadways in DU7 will typically be dark and only lighted at intersections.
 When these intersections are at a neighborhood park, the light fixture should be located behind the curb opposite the park.
-Light fixtures, poles and traffic lights in the right-of-way shall typically be of the character depicted here as shown in Exhibit C.10 - Interior Roadway Lighting.
+Light fixtures, poles and traffic lights in the right-of-way shall typically be of the character depicted here as shown in Exhibit C.10 - Interior Roadway Lighting or will be painted or power coated in a dark bronze or copper hue unless another color is chosen by the Master Developer as part of an overall streetscape design package and approved by the City of Mesa.
 The use of slim L.E.D street lighting fixtures is encouraged in the right-of-way to be consistent with Eastmark's Vision for sustainability.